Educator

 - Benjamin Franklin

 Nothing excites me more than helping facilitate learning!
-In my career as a teacher, I am privileged to work with musicians at Sheridan College including dual-enrolled high school students, traditional college students, and adult learners.
-As a performing artist, I visit schools as a performer and guest conductor/clinician.
-I also work with young people as a member of the string trio, Virginia Virtuosi
+In my career as a teacher, I am privileged to work with musicians at Sheridan College and the University of Wyoming, including dual-enrolled high school students, traditional college students, and adult learners.
+As a teaching artist, I visit schools as a performer and guest conductor/clinician.
+I also work with young people as the leader of Wyoming Baroque.

 My first collegiate job was teaching 250 undergraduates in a general education course about American popular music.
 Optimism and ambition about reaching every student motivated me.
-I devoted many hours to preparing lectures, Powerpoint slides, and seeking musical examples illustrating my observations.
-I prepared for class like a concert performance, honing exactly what I would say and how I would say it for maximum impact.
-By presenting information the most impactful way, I felt my students would “get it,” become inspired, and demonstrate mastery of the material by acing exams and assignments.
+I devoted many hours to preparing lectures, PowerPoint slides, and musical examples illustrating my observations.
+I prepared for my classes like a concert performance, honing exactly what I would say and how I would say it for maximum impact.
+By presenting information in the most impactful way, I felt my students would “get it,” become inspired, and demonstrate mastery of the material by acing exams and assignments.

-When working with private double bass students, I encourage them to develop the skills to solve their own musical and technical issues.
+When working with my applied music students, I encourage them to develop skills to solve their own musical and technical issues.
 Sometimes, it is a struggle to resist the temptation to fix a technical problem for a student.
 After all, this is the quickest route to solving the immediate concern of the problem at hand.
-However, I always try and remind myself that teaching advanced solving skills are the best way to facilitate learning and growth.
-Whenever possible, I prefer to guide my students to asking the kind of questions that will encourage self-reflection and lead a student to the correct solution.
+However, I always try to remind myself that teaching advanced solving skills is the best way to facilitate learning and growth.
+Whenever possible, I prefer to guide my students by asking the kind of questions that encourage self-reflection and lead a student to the correct solution.
+My work in this area informed my article E-portfolios as Learning Tools for Applied Double Bass Study; a Research-Based, Practice Oriented Approach, which won the International Society of Bassists’ 2023 Grand Prize for Research.
+The article will be published in a forthcoming edition of the peer-reviewed Online Journal for Bass Research

 Contemporary educational research shows that ideas attached to feelings are much more likely to facilitate deep learning than isolated pieces of information.
-This is why contextualizing an artist’s life and work solidifies learning and builds a larger, richer knowledge schema.
-In the end, I hope this knowledge inspires growth, curiosity, and open-mindedness about new aesthetic ideas that enrich my students' lives.
+This is why contextualizing an artist’s life and work solidifies learning and builds a richer knowledge schema.
+Ultimately, I hope this knowledge inspires growth, curiosity, and open-mindedness about new aesthetic ideas that enrich my students' lives.